 The government was taking notice of these facts and in an attempt to address part of the problem, the Delhi government notified the draft parking policy, Delhi Maintenance and Management of Parking Places Rules 2019.

 Under the new draft policy, the rules are mostly based on the principle of the user paying for the benefit he or she is availing when it comes to parking.
 These rules are aimed at discouraging on-street and long-duration parking.
 How is this being done?
 For starters, on-street parking fee will be twice as high as off-street parking with an exponential increase in charges after the first hour.
-Moreover, on-street parking will not be allowed at least up to 25 metres from intersections on each arm of road.
+Moreover, parking on the streets will not be allowed at least up to 25 metres from crossings on each arm of road.
 If this works out, the congestion problem might be addressed and the city may regain its aesthetic.

 As is clear from the above examples, differential parking costs seem to be a recurring theme in the draft policy.
 In keeping with that, civic bodies in Delhi are to levy one-third charges for multi-level parking facilities compared to surface parking rates.
 Parking within 25 meters from roundabouts and traffic intersections will be disallowed.
 The provision has been brought in to incentivize multi-level parking system and decongest the city.
 This could actually be a boon since much of the traffic jams on narrow roads are attributable to parking insufficiencies.